Skip to Content

 When another player takes the Crown, you receive:

-If the ETH payout or an overpay refund transfer fails for any reason, it becomes available to withdraw from the app.
+If the ETH payout or an overpay refund fails to deliver, it becomes withdrawable from the app.

 Auto-lock (optional): The takeover flow includes an auto-lock toggle:

-- Configured per wallet; if the lock destination becomes invalid, auto-lock is skipped and CLAIM goes to your wallet as fallback
+• If the lock destination becomes invalid (expired, transferred, listed), auto-lock is skipped and CLAIM goes to your wallet as a fallback

 Payout recipients (advanced)